gianlucamangiapelo/kandinskijs/README.md

 # kandinski.js
 js library to unit test css.

-## Getting Started
+## Why kandinski.js

-These instructions will get you a copy of the project up and running on your local machine.

-### Prerequisites
-- yarn
-- node
+Why not!
+The main goal of kandinski.js is to use the power and stability of unit test to test your Application css and avoid unexpected issues or regression.

 ### Installing